taimingyj/taiming.github.io/README.md

-# taiming.github.io
-This is a readme file!
+This is a bare and sad approximation of a website that I intend to improve very soon.